Why do we overestimate the probability of success?

 With this information, Sharot concluded that we have the tendency to update our beliefs regarding positive information much more than we do with negative information.
 Through selectively calibrating our expectations with positive events, we can maintain optimism even in the face of negativity.

-All of us, including experts, are susceptible to the optimism bias.
+All of us are susceptible to the optimism bias, no matter how much of an expert we are.
 In situations where we have a lot at stake surrounding our success, the optimism bias can cause us to ignore important information that can make or break our outcome.

 The optimism bias often causes us to overestimate our abilities or our control over our environment.
-We can all relate to what Kahneman labels “the planning fallacy”, where we assume that we will finish something much quicker than we actually do.
-He suggests combatting this tendency by taking ourselves outside of the scenario and looking for “base rates.”
+We can all relate to what Kahneman labels the planning fallacy, where we assume that we will finish something much quicker than we actually do.
+He suggests combatting this tendency by picturing ourselves outside of the scenario and looking for “base rates.”

 “People believe that negative events are less likely to happen to them than to others, and they believe that positive events are more likely to happen to them than to others.”

 Weinstein posited that there were both cognitive and motivational explanations for these results.
 His cognitive explanation was that optimism is a mental protector from anxiety or constant distress about the future.
 His motivational explanation was that optimism served as an indicator of one’s desire to achieve or avoid certain outcomes, pushing individuals to act accordingly.

-Chalmers and Matthews discuss a study in 1990 that tested a new radiotherapy treatment for head and neck cancer.
+In their paper, Chalmers and Matthews discuss a study in 1990 that tested a new radiotherapy treatment for head and neck cancer.
 They surveyed clinicians on their expected outcomes.
 The clinicians unanimously believed there would be a reduced mortality rate of 30%.
 However, the results of the trial showed no evidence for a reduced mortality rate.
-Here we can see how the optimism bias can affect clinical research and lead to poor judgment, even in experts.
+Here we can see how the optimism bias can affect clinical research and lead to poor predictions, even in experts.

 On the production side, corporate-funded research has been found to encourage optimism bias more-so than publicly funded research.13 As individuals, it is important to be wary of our own optimism bias, as well as the research industry’s optimism bias, when participating in medical research.